btcrooks/cli-hipster/README.md

 # cli-hipster
 Cheat sheet of common bash/shell commands.
-This cheat sheet was intended for **Mac OS X** users.
-Some commands may differ for Linux.
+This cheat sheet is intended for **Mac OS X** users.
+Some commands may differ on Linux.

 ## Navigation
 ###### Change Directory